 In a workplace accident wrongful death claim, some of the things beneficial to obtain include:

 Insurance companies are notorious for taking advantage of families in their worst time and will generally offer the family the least amount of money in order to settle a wrongful death claim.
 That is why it is vitally important for the family of the deceased to be represented by a qualified and compassionate Las Vegas Wrongful Death Attorney who will be committed to your case and is highly experienced in standing up to insurance companies.
 And if necessary, will aggressively fight in court to ensue you recover the maximum compensation amount your family deserves.

-The law office of Gina Corena is very familiar with Nevada court wrongful death procedural requirements.
+Gina Corena & Associates is very familiar with Nevada court wrongful death procedural requirements.
 Adhering to those requirements has made Gina Corena, along with her dedicated and highly skilled legal team, experts in making sure your case avoids any matter of law determinants that can delay a case or hurt your family’s chances of winning your case.

 In the state of Nevada, a wrongful death claim must be filed within two years of the date of the deceased person’s death.
 If a wrongful death claim is not filed within that two-year time period, the person accused of causing your loved one’s death can file a motion to have the case dismissed.

 It takes time to compile all the details and vital evidence needed to build a strong case.
 That is why it’s important to consult with an experienced Las Vegas Wrongful Death Attorney.
 If you are running close to the end of the two-year filing period, it is imperative that you take the time to consult with an experienced Las Vegas wrongful death attorney who will review your case free of charge and can advise on how to preserve your legal options.